mcserep/docker-elte/README.md

 ## Available images

 ### `mcserep/elte:ubuntu-2004`
-An Ubuntu 20.04 OS with essential build tools and Ericsson CodeChecker added.
+An Ubuntu 20.04 OS with essential build tools (C/C++) and [Ericsson CodeChecker](https://codechecker.readthedocs.io/) added.

 ### `mcserep/elte:ubuntu-2004-qt5`
-An Ubuntu 20.04 OS with Qt5 SDK, essential build tools and Ericsson CodeChecker added.
+Extends the `mcserep/elte:gcc-ubuntu-20.04` image with the Qt5 SDK.

 Contains a build script to compile Qt projects.
 Usage:
  - copy the Qt projects into the container in a preferred folder;